 Innovative organizational programs provide a wealth of opportunities to explore various specialties within the legal profession, improve legal skills and develop social relationships.

 Affinity student organizations are available for African-American, Hispanic, female, and LGBTQ students and allies.
-The Christian Legal Society & Jewish Law Students Society bring together students with similar backgrounds and interests.
-In addition, there are organizations for those interested in law related to environmental law, corporate law, constitutional law, criminal law and more.
+In addition, there are organizations for those interested in law related to environmental law, corporate law, constitutional law, criminal law, and more.

 Students can expand their writing and editing skills through involvement with the Capital University Law Review.
 Those wishing to hone their skills and test them in competition will want to investigate Capital's various moot court teams.